Ravindu27/SmartMirror/README.md

-**SmartMirror**
+# SmartMirror

-This repository only contains some files which are to be modified and added to another project.
-The project in question can be found at: https://github.com/MichMich/MagicMirror/
+This repository only contains some files which are to be modified and added to another smart mirror project.
+The project in question can be found [here.](https://github.com/MichMich/MagicMirror/)

 The config.js file is to be placed inside "config" folder.